 It‘s worth mentioning that our understanding of CBN is in its early stages.
-Very few scientific studies have been carried out compared to those undertaken on THC and CBD.
+Few scientific studies have been carried out compared to those undertaken on THC and CBD.

-However, what has been discovered does at least point to some promising therapeutic possibilities for CBN.
+However, what has been discovered points to some promising therapeutic possibilities for CBN.
 Preliminary findings have shown CBN‘s possible effects to include:

 Whether CBN is psychoactive hasn’t been fully determined.
 One study suggests it isn’t, while another indicated that CBN has a very mild psychoactive effect.
 Clearly, more research is needed to determine this for certain.

 One study found that 2.5-5mg of CBN is comparable to 5 to 10 mg of Diazepam, a common pharmaceutical sedative.
 And in another rodent study, CBN was also found to prolong sleep duration.

 Unfortunately, we will have to wait and see whether these results are replicated in humans.
-So for now, we’ll have to reserve our judgment, but it does look promising for CBN as a sleep aid.
+So, for now, we’ll have to reserve our judgment, but it does look promising for CBN as a sleep aid.

-We do not know if CBN is a more effective treatment for these conditions than CBD yet.
+We do not know if CBN is a more effective treatment for these conditions than CBD.
 But, when it comes to its use as a sleep aid, CBN does seem to be the far more powerful compound.

 Despite its similarities to CBD, CBN seems to have some unique effects.
 Chief among them is as a potential treatment for glaucoma.
 Glaucoma is caused by pressure in the eye that is the result of inflammation.
 CBN was shown to reduce intraocular pressure in one study, which could make it a future treatment for the condition.

-Additionally, CBN has possible benefits to bone growth and healing.
+Additionally, CBN has possible benefits for bone growth and healing.
 Possibly playing a role in stimulating stem cells to help new bone cells grow.
 And there are also indications, like this 2009 study, that CBN could help heal fractures and protect against bone loss, making CBN of interest to scientists as a potential therapy for osteoporosis too.